 - The modern state of Afghanistan does not accept the Durand Line.

 - However, it is internationally recognised as the western border of Pakistan.

 - India also has a small claim to the borderline, through Pakistan-occupied Kashmir (about 105 km of the easternmost section of the boundary line).

-- The border line is deemed as one of the most dangerous in modern times.
-The ongoing conflict in the Waziristan region, which is located on the Pakistani side of the Durrand Line, has become a hub of drug trafficking, kidnapping and general lawlessness.
+- The borderline is deemed as one of the most dangerous in modern times.
+The ongoing conflict in the Waziristan region, which is located on the Pakistani side of the Durand Line, has become a hub of drug trafficking, kidnapping and general lawlessness.
 The region even acts as a feeder area for the larger Golden Crescent, one of the largest drug trafficking networks on the planet.

-Find out more about the Radcliffe Line, the border between India and Pakistan, visit the inked article.
+Find out more about the Radcliffe Line (Declared on 17th August 1947), the border between India and Pakistan, visit the linked article.

 Origins of Durand Line

 In this section, you can read about the history of the line, giving you a better understanding of the present geo-political situation.